Guide For Authors

 REVIEWS: Authors may submit review articles in the field of their expertise.
 Review should include Title, Abstract, Introduction, Conclusion, Acknowledgement (if required), Conflict of Interest Statement (indicating the presence or absence of any), References, Tables, Figure Legends and Figures.
 Number of references should be limited to 60 if possible.

 CASE REPORTS: Case reports should include Title, Abstract, Introduction, Case Presentation, Discussion, Acknowledgement (if required), Conflict of Interest Statement (indicating the presence or absence of any), References, Tables, Figure Legends and Figures.
 Introduction and Discussion sections of the case reports should be short and concise.
-Case reports should not exceed 1500 words and the number of references should not exceed 15.
+Case reports should not exceed 1500 words.

 LETTERS TO THE EDITOR/TECHNICAL NOTE: These manuscripts should be short and concise limited to 1000 words and 10 references.